groovy-tutorial/groovy-tutorial/manuscript/08/08_02_TheBasics.md

 I> ## Information hiding
 I> Groovy lets you hide fields and methods from other classes through the use of the `private` and `public` keywords.
 This helps us improve the level of [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(object-oriented_programming)) in our implementation.
-I> We'll get into this a lot more in subsequent chapters.

 ### Instance and Class Elements